Skip to content

 Returns:

-abstracted_queries: Generator with (tablename, postprocess_columns, abstracted_query_str).
+abstracted_queries: Generator with (tablename, abstracted_query_str).

 Examples: